codynova/tarot/readme.md

 * **`tsCompilerOptions`** - An object of [TypeScript compiler options](https://www.typescriptlang.org/docs/handbook/compiler-options.html).
 This can override values in TypeScript config files.
 When this option is passed at both the top-level `build` function and in an individual entry, the entry's options will be merged with the top-level options.

+* **`rules`** - A function that receives the Webpack config `module.rules` array and returns a modified version.
+This allows for arbitrarily modifying the configuration.

 <br>